 32 Law & Pol'y Int'l Bus.
 109-196 (2000)

 Scholarly Commons Citation

 Stumberg, Robert, "Preemption & Human Rights: Local Options After Crosby v.
 NFTC" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1136.
+1136.